The super learner for time-to-event outcomes: A tutorial: Discussion

-\cite{munch_statelearner_2024} noted that a drawback of their approach is that the loss function targets the conditional state occupation probabilities rather than the conditional survival probability, which is the target estimand.
+\citet{munch_jossl_2025} noted that a drawback of their joint survival SL approach is that the loss function targets the conditional state occupation probabilities rather than the conditional survival probability, which is the target estimand.
 However their simulation studies indicated that good performance for the former translates into good performance for the latter.
-The loss functions used by \cite{westling_inference_2023} directly target the conditional survival probability, however \cite{munch_statelearner_2024} pointed out that no general theoretical guarantees appear to have been given for the procedure of \cite{westling_inference_2023}. \cite{munch_statelearner_2024} compared their approach with that of \cite{westling_inference_2023} in a simulation study, finding that the two methods performed similarly, with their state learner approach often having slightly better performance.
-An important advantage of the state learner approach of \cite{munch_statelearner_2024} is that it extends to handle competing events, with full details of this provided in the original paper.
+The loss functions used by \citet{westling_inference_2023} directly target the conditional survival probability, however \citet{munch_jossl_2025} pointed out that no general theoretical guarantees appear to have been given for the procedure of \citet{westling_inference_2023}. \citet{munch_jossl_2025} compared their approach with that of \citet{westling_inference_2023} in a simulation study, finding that the two methods performed similarly, with their joint survival SL approach often having slightly better performance.
+An important advantage of the approach of \citet{munch_jossl_2025} is that it extends to handle competing events, with details of this provided in their paper.

-An alternative continuous-time SL was proposed by \cite{golmakani_superlearner_2020}.
+An alternative continuous-time SL was proposed by \citet{golmakani_superlearner_2020}.
 However, their approach is restricted to candidate learners that involve a linear predictor and have a proportional hazards form.
 It therefore excludes methods such as random survival forests.
 Their ensemble step is also somewhat more complicated than those explained for the methods summarised in this tutorial.
 For these reasons we decided to exclude this approach from our overview.
 Their methods can be implemented using code available at \url{https://github.com/kgolmakani/SuperLearner-Survival.git} and \url{https://github.com/kgolmakani/survSL.git}.
 There is another R package implementing a SL called \texttt{survivalSL} \citep{foucher_package_2025}, however we did not find detailed documentation at the time of writing.
 In terms of implementation, the \texttt{SuperLearner} package \citep{polley_package_2024} is currently the most well developed and flexible.
-The \texttt{survsuperlearner} package and the \texttt{statelearner} code of \cite{munch_statelearner_2024} currently have some restrictions in terms of the candidate learners they can accommodate.